tsamantanis/titanic-data-visualization/README.md

 - Gender as color - red or blue
 - Age as size - Passengers below 18 years are smaller
 - Gender as shape - female passengers have `borderRadius` 50%
+- Survived - Caualties are show with opacity 50%

 ## What will you turn in?